learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

 ## Predict
-Now that we have a model, lets take a look at how it performs on our test set.
+Now that we have a model, lets take a look at how it performs.

 ```python